 If everything goes smoothly in this final stage, Michigan can expect to have its first mobile sportsbooks launched in November 2020.

 The fast-tracked approach by the state authorities is a welcome surprise for many, but many are still interested in knowing the original timeline.

-The initial plan to have mobile betting go-live is sometime around at the beginning of 2021.
+The initial plan to have mobile betting go live is sometime around the beginning of 2021.
 Many experts and leaders in Michigan were critical of a 2020 push as unrealistic or impossible.
 However, things have moved drastically in the right direction for Michigan’s online sports betting.

 For now, the state does have retail sports betting available.
 However, it’s the online option that many had been desperate to enjoy in their state.
 Thankfully, it appears residents will not have long to wait.